mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 vendors.

 Let's imagine a world without `std::string` or `std::vector`.
-Every vendor has their version of it, and of course, they are completely incompatible with each other.
-As a result, when someone needs to integrate software from different vendors, it turns out to be nearly impossible.
+Every vendor has their version of it, and of course, they are highly incompatible with each other.
+As a result, when someone needs to integrate software from different vendors, it turns out to be an unnecessarily arduous task.

 Introducing `std::chrono::duration` and `std::chrono::time_point` improved the interfaces a lot, but time is only one of many quantities that we deal with in our software on a daily basis.
 We desperately need to be able to express more quantities and units in a standardized way so different libraries get means to communicate with each other.

-If Lockheed Martin and NASA could use standardized vocabulary types in their interfaces, maybe they would not interpret pound-force seconds as newton seconds, and the [@MARS_ORBITER] would not crash during the Mars orbital insertion maneuver.
+If Lockheed Martin and NASA could have used standardized vocabulary types in their interfaces, maybe they would not interpret pound-force seconds as newton seconds, and the [@MARS_ORBITER] would not have crashed during the Mars orbital insertion maneuver.

 ## Certification

-Mission/life-critical projects or those for embedded devices often have to obey the safety norms that care about software for safety-critical systems (e.g., ISO 61508 is a basic functional safety standard applicable to all industries, and ISO 26262 for automotive).
-As a result, such companies often forbid third-party tooling that lacks official certification.
+Mission and life-critical projects, or those for embedded devices, often have to obey the safety norms that care about software for safety-critical systems (e.g., ISO 61508 is a basic functional safety standard applicable to all industries, and ISO 26262 for automotive).
+As a result, their company policy often forbid third-party tooling that lacks official certification.
 Such certification requires a specification to be certified against, and those tools often do not have one.
 The risk and cost of self-certifying an Open Source project is too high for many as well.

 Companies often have a policy that the software they use must obey all the rules MISRA provides.
-This is a common misconception as many of those rules are intended to be deviated from.
+This is a common misconception, as many of those rules are intended to be deviated from.
 However, those deviations require rationale and documentation, which is also considered to be risky and expensive by many.

-All of those reasons often prevent the usage of an Open Source product in a company, which is a huge issue as those companies typically are natural users of physical quantities and units libraries.
+All of those reasons often prevent the usage of an Open Source product in a company, which is a huge issue, as those companies typically are natural users of physical quantities and units libraries.

-Having the physical quantities and units library standardized would solve those issues for many customers and would allow them to produce safer code for projects on which human life depends every single day.
+Having the physical quantities and units library standardized would solve those issues for many customers, and would allow them to produce safer code for projects on which human life depends every single day.

 ## Complex and complicated

-For example, suppose vendors can't use an Open Source library in a production project for the above reasons.
-In that case, they are forced to write their own abstractions by themselves.
+Suppose vendors can't use an Open Source library in a production project for the above reasons.
+They are forced to write their own abstractions by themselves.
 Besides being costly and time-consuming, it also happens that writing a physical quantities and units library by yourself is far from easy.
 Doing this is complex and complicated, especially for engineers who are not experts in the domain.
 There are many exceptional corner cases to cover that most developers do not even realize before falling into a trap in production.
 On the other hand, domain experts might find it difficult to put their knowledge into code and create a correct implementation in C++.
-As a result, companies either use really simple and unsafe numeric wrappers or abandon the effort totally and just use built-in types, such as `float` or `int`, to express quantity values losing all semantic categorization.
-This often leads to safety issues by accidentally using values representing the wrong quantity or having an incorrect unit.
+As a result, companies either use really simple and unsafe numeric wrappers, or abandon the effort entirely and just use built-in types, such as `float` or `int`, to express quantity values, thus losing all semantic categorization.
+This often leads to safety issues caused by accidentally using values representing the wrong quantity or having an incorrect unit.

 ## Extensibility